Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

 Now that the Kuiper Belt region had been revealed, any mission that was to be sent out there needed to have the right tools.
 By late 1992, Stern joins a new plan for Pluto that was revealed: the Pluto Fast Flyby, or PFF.
 Considered an improvement over the Mark II Mission, it would have been a 35-50 kilogram with 7 kilograms of instruments and would have cost less than $500 million.
 Work on the 350 and Mark II was halted as the PFF gained momentum in the science community.
 Further plans called for Titan IV Centaur rockets to be used and a travel time of 7-8 years, a vast improvement of 12-15 years for the Mark II.
 Another benefit of the PFF would have been needing just a single gravity boost from Jupiter, as opposed to the several Earth and Venus boosts that 350 and Mark II would have required (Stern 4).

-Of course, as it is with any mission, PFF had some problems.
+Of course, as it is with any mission, PFF had a few problems.
 Though it had been designed to be light weight, it quickly grew to 140 kilograms.
 Also, the costs of the rockets would have been $800 million, which when you take the additional weight into account would have driven PFF to over a billion dollars.
 Finally, NASA lost the Mars Observer in 1993.
 This made plans for a deep space mission more complicated as confidence was lowered.
 NASA decided to look for some help from Europe and Russia.
 If a Russian Proton rocket were to be used, it would save about $400 million.
 In exchange, Russia would get to carry their Drop Zond probe which would fly by Pluto and then crash into it.
 But in 1995 Russia decides it wants us to pay for the launch, so we went to Germany for help but that too did not pan out.
 Despite these setbacks, PFF was not canceled but it wasn’t developed any further either (Stern 4).

 As the 1990’s progressed, more objects were found in the Kuiper Belt and interest increased.
 The PFF team was asked to reevaluate the project and start anew.
 Now called the Pluto-Kuiper Express (PKE), it was to be a 175 kilogram craft with 9 kilograms of science instruments and a launch date between 2001 and 2006.
 Unfortunately, PKE was cancelled in 1996 due to cutbacks in NASA’s budget but in 1999 is ready to try again and requests that PKE’s instruments be ready to make by March 2000.
 Again, in September of 2000 PKE was cancelled after the team found the costs would exceed $1 billion.
 Stern, whose initial vision of two probes to cover both sides of Pluto was never considered, leaves the team despite Pluto Underground and public outcry for a mission to be done (Stern 5, Guterl 54).